Best Destinations for Digital Nomads in 2020

 Bermuda is offering anyone working remotely during the pandemic a year to decompress in its peaceful island vibes.
 The wifi is fast and stable, and the island is taking precautions to prohibit the spread of coronavirus—they’ve only had 180 cases since the beginning of the outbreak (as of September 23).
 Bermuda is an ideal digital nomad destination during the pandemic due to its ease of acquiring a visa and its COVID safety requirements.
 It is important to note that hurricane season lasts until November and that there have been many storm systems this year.

-The only downsides to this getaway is the cost of living and potential isolation.
-(However, isolation in this age may be a positive.)
+The only downsides to this getaway are 1) the cost of living, so you'll need to be sure appropriately budget for the trip and 2) the potential isolation, however, isolation in this age may be a positive.
 The daily cost of living on the island is comparable to a big city.
 For example, an inexpensive meal would be about $40 USD and a gallon of gas would cost about $8 USD.
 The cost of living is steep as products are harder to access and direct flights and transportation aren’t easy to come by.

 To get to Bermuda, the application process is easy, and you don’t have to provide any specific proof of income on your application.
 Americans can travel to Bermuda with ease as there aren’t any current border restrictions, but upon arrival, they will need to provide a negative COVID test and go through a rigorous screening process.
 You can apply today and have your visa approved within 5 business days.
 There is no sneaky fine print on the visa; it is straightforward and quick.
 Apply today, be there in a week, and stay for a year.
 Rekindle your nomadic life by filling out the application here.

 Working from a beachy paradise is no longer a dream, trust us.
 We just spent 8 weeks living and working from this island paradise.